 Advanced students transferring from another reporting school may enroll at any time.
 Credit will usually be given for comparable courses completed in other institutions upon receipt of the official transcript.
 The College reserves the right to administer equivalency examinations to determine proficiency and placement in both academic and speed classes.
-As of January 2, 2000, the school requires, in the Paralegal and Medical Assistant programs, that the student complete 50 percent of credits at this school for graduation unless special circumstances prevail.
-At the discretion of the College, an exception may be considered.
+The school requires that the student complete 50 percent of credits in the Paralegal program and 25 percent of credits in the Court Reporting and Medical Assistant programs at this school for graduation with the exception of an approved teach-out plan or agreement.